-The first call was from a young child and Shoup was annoyed and thought it was a joke when he was asked to speak to Santa… until the little voice began to cry.
-Shoup entertained the child with “Ho ho ho’s” and asked to speak to the mother at which time he learned of the newspaper advertisement.
-He instructed his staff of airmen to furnish intelligence on the location of Santa’s sleigh ride from the North Pole to a number of callers that night.
-According to his daughter, Shoup called the local radio station and said
+The first call was from a young child, and Shoup was annoyed and thought it was a joke when he was asked to speak to Santa… until the little voice began to cry.
+Shoup entertained the child with “Ho ho ho’s” and asked to talk to the mother when he learned of the newspaper advertisement.
+He instructed his airmen staff to furnish intelligence on the location of Santa’s sleigh ride from the North Pole to several callers that night.
+According to his daughter, Shoup called the local radio station and said,

 “This is the commander at the Combat Alert Center, and we have an unidentified flying object.
 Why, it looks like a sleigh.”

 Soon the radio stations would call him hourly and ask, “Where’s Santa now?” and a tradition was born.
-Another version of the story is that the call came in on November 30, and though initially unwilling, Shoup saw a PR opportunity and saw to it that the Press learned “CONAD, Army, Navy and Marine Air Forces will continue to track and guard Santa and his sleigh on his trip to and from the U.S. against possible attack from those who do not believe in Christmas.”
-This being the middle of the Cold War, the story went “viral” as they say.
+Another version of the story is that the call came in on November 30.
+Though initially unwilling, Shoup saw a P.R. opportunity for the Department of the Air Force that had been created only eight years earlier and saw to it that the Associated Press learned,

 - Email: firstname.lastname@example.org